The galaxy of Coxeter groups: History of the problem, classical results and conjectures

 In the second case, $J = \Menge{c,b}$, one has $J^\perp = \leer$.
 Again, in order to get a possibly nontrivial twist, this choice of $J$ forces $A = \leer$.
 Thus $B = \Menge{x,w}$.
 Since $4l+2$ is even, the longest element $w_J$ is central in $\spans{J}$, so that the twisted Coxeter generating set $\Menge{w_J x w_J, c, b, w_J w w_J}$ is merely a conjugate of $\Menge{x,c,b,w}$.
 Thus the given twist is trivial also in this case. \end{exm}

 It hence becomes clear that one cannot expect that twists provide a full picture of every layer of the galaxy.
 This example, however, does not imply that \cref{conj:rc-twistConjecture} is false.
 An actual counterexample to \cref{conj:rc-twistConjecture} was provided in Figure 3 of \cite{RatcliffeTschantz} by Ratcliffe and Tschantz.
 See also Section 7 of \cite{NuidaSurvey} for a related discussion.
-Their example provides two non-isomorphic but reflection-compatible graphs defining the same group which are not twist equivalent.
+The example of Ratcliffe--Tschantz provides two nonisomorphic but reflection-compatible graphs which are not twist equivalent but define the same group.

-One can see that the twist conjecture needs to be restricted to the top layer, that is, to expanded Coxeter systems and graphs.
+One can see that the twist conjecture needs to be restricted to the top layer, that is, to saturated Coxeter systems and graphs.

-\begin{qst}[Reachability Question] Does there exist a finite list of vertical and horizontal moves such that for any vertex in the Coxeter galaxy any other vertex in its connected component can be reached by applying a finite sequence of these moves? \end{qst}
+\begin{qst}[Reachability Question] Does there exist a finite list of vertical and horizontal moves such that, for any vertex in the Coxeter galaxy, any other vertex in its connected component can be reached by applying a finite sequence of these moves? \end{qst}

-The counterexample to \cref{conj:rc-twistConjecture} by Ratcliffe and Tschantz suggests to replace reflection-compatible system by angle-compatible ones.
+The counterexample to \cref{conj:rc-twistConjecture} by Ratcliffe and Tschantz suggests to replace reflection-compatible systems by angle-compatible ones.

 \begin{dfn}[Angle-compatible] Two Coxeter generating sets $S$ and $S'$ of a Coxeter group $W$ are called \emph{angle-compatible} if for all $s,t\in S$ with $\langle s,t \rangle$ finite the set $\{s,t\}$ is conjugate to some pair $\{s',t'\}$ in $S'$.
-We also refer to the Coxeter systems or any of its graphs or diagrams as being \emph{angle compatible}. \end{dfn}
+We also refer to the Coxeter systems or any of their graphs or diagrams as being \emph{angle-compatible}. \end{dfn}

 By taking $s=s'$ one can see that angle-compatible systems are reflection-compatible.